replicate/cog/docs/yaml.md

 predict: "predict.py:JazzSoloComposerPredictor"
 ```

+Tip: Run [`cog init`](getting-started-own-model#initialization) to generate an annotated `cog.yaml` file that can be used as a starting point for setting up your model.

 ## `build`

 This stanza describes how to build the Docker image your model runs in.
 It contains various options within it: